-Pedestrians Injured by SUV Crashes
+Pedestrians Injured by SUV Crashes in MA

 Fatal pedestrian accidents are rising, as are the number of at-fault drivers operating SUVs.
 Between 2009 and 2016, the Insurance Institute for Highway Safety reported a 81 percent increase in fatal pedestrian accidents involving SUVs.
 The institute released another small study in 2020, which found SUV crashes led to more pedestrian fatalities than cars, the difference increasing at higher speeds.
 To protect pedestrians, the institute concluded it was time to encourage SUV design change.